pgg1610/blog_fastpages/_posts/2021-05-08-Cheminformatics_Resources.md

 * [MOSES: Molecular generation models benchmark](https://github.com/molecularsets/moses)

 * [Therapeutics Data Commons](https://tdcommons.ai)
 "Therapeutics Data Commons is an open-science platform with AI/ML-ready datasets and learning tasks for therapeutics, spanning the discovery and development of safe and effective medicines.
-TDC also provides an ecosystem of tools, libraries, leaderboards, and community resources, including data functions, strategies for systematic model evaluation, meaningf
+TDC also provides an ecosystem of tools, libraries, leaderboards, and community resources, including data functions, strategies for systematic model evaluation, meaning"